jungbauer/comicreading/README.md

 # Comic Reading
 This is a project to track the manhwa comics I read.
+[Current website link](https://dark-shadow-5732.fly.dev/)

 * Spring Boot framework
 * Thymeleaf templating